Asmitttts/TDDS015B/README.md

 # TDDS015B
-API-Based Integration of Machine Learning Models in Cloud Environment
+API-Based Integration of Machine Learning Models in Cloud Environments: A Study of MLOps Architectures and Deployment Strategies.